 We will deliver a program of upgrades across Campbelltown to provide high quality, accessible, and attractive community infrastructure, open spaces, and vibrant community corridors.
-The city-wide upgrades include new and renewed roads, cycleways, footpaths, and bridges, drainage and flood mitigation, lands and buildings (development and refurbishments), as well as play spaces, streets and parks that are safe, well shaded and encourage healthy physical activity.
+The city-wide upgrades include new and renewed roads, cycleways, footpaths, and bridges, drainage and flood mitigation, lands and buildings (development and refurbishments), as well as play spaces and parks.